Justus Liebig University Giessen

 What supports or services are available at Giessen?

-The university offers several services for students with accessibility needs.
+The university offers services for students with accessibility needs.
 There are study and computer rooms adapted for those with audio-visual accessibility needs, a room for diabetics in the Neue Mensa for insulin injections, a transport bus for wheelchair-users, and accessibility-friendly residence options.
-For information on accessibility of campuses across Europe, ESN has created "MappEd!" which allows you to check the accessibility of universities and cities across Europe.
+For information on accessibility and support services of campuses across Europe, please check out Inclusive Mobility.
 For city-specific services and places in Europe, the Jaccede interactive platform (website and/or smartphone app - both Android and iOS) also provides a searchable user-built database to identify important accessibility information of public places and locations.

 InfoTisch - Introduction Week:

 During the study introduction week (InfoTisch) mentors will provide information concerning students' studies in Giessen.
 They will help with enrolment and inform students about all important dates which should not be missed.
 The InfoTisch usually starts two weeks before the start of lectures in the winter semester and one week before the start of lectures in the summer semester.
 Mentors welcome students during that period every Monday, Wednesday, and Friday morning.
 For more details have a look at: https://www.uni-giessen.de/international-pages/study/enrol